Last updated April 12, 2023

 Treatment

 Qualifying Statement: Although Recommendation 1.1 addresses many patients in the target population, the guideline manuscript presents additional options that may be reasonable, based on the evidence reviewed.
-This statement applies to all recommendations with the word “should.”
-In addition, use of osimertinib in patients previously treated with adjuvant or consolidation tyrosine kinase inhibitors is not part of this guideline.
+In addition, use of osimertinib in patients previously treated with adjuvant tyrosine kinase inhibitors (TKIs) is not reflected in this guideline.

 618